un48ures/LED-Poi-Project/README.md

 The original idea came from mortonkopf who used APA102 pixel strips with a Teensy to light paint.
 He built a tube poi which, when rotated quickly, made the viewer see real colored images because of the persistence of vision (pov).

-So I wanted to take it a step further and make a music synchronized controller which controls 6 (at this point) Pois.
+So I wanted to take it a step further and make a music synchronized controller which controls multiple Pois (6 at this point).
 Therefore nRF24L01 2.4Ghz Transceiver moduls were used.